dalbergasia/Covid-19-Model/README.md

 **Next steps:**

-- **** Finetuning the values of static features using global data
+- Finetuning the values of static features using global data
-- **** Extensive testing and feedback
+- Extensive testing and feedback
-- **** Develop deployable versions that can be picked by local and state governments to test interventions
+- Develop deployable versions that can be picked by local and state governments to test interventions

-1

-#
+---
- Severe symptoms: We define this group as those who require hospital care for oxygen or ICU support
+<a name="1">1. </a>: Severe symptoms: We define this group as those who require hospital care for oxygen or ICU support

-2

-#
 Note on sensitivity of disease prediction against reproduction rates

-3

-#
- As on 2
-# nd
- April 2020
+As on 2nd April 2020